 Creamy Mashed Turnips

-This creamy, dreamy mashed turnip recipe will have you thinking about turnips in a new way.
+This creamy, dreamy mashed turnip recipe will have you thinking about turnips differently.
 Infused with rosemary and garlic, this humble root vegetable is elevated to elegant new heights!
-Great with so many things, especially Italian Meatloaf or Mississippi Boneless Short Ribs!
+Mashed turnips are great with so many things, especially Italian Meatloaf, Stracotto, or my Boneless Short Rib Recipe.

 Why This Recipe is a Keeper!